What is a ghost kitchen? And should I be spooked?

-Between staffing, launch timelines, premise size, lack of fit-out and premise location, upfront and operational costs are far lower when opening up a ghost kitchen restaurant.
+Between staffing, launch timelines, premise size, lack of fit out and premise location, there are far lower upfront and operational costs when opening up a ghost kitchen restaurant.
 According to CloudKitchens, a leader in the US market, if you were planning to open a McDonald's franchise, you could open in a ghost kitchen "with about $30K in upfront investment versus $200-500K with a brick-and-mortar location".
 That’s a far more comfortable risk for many entrepreneurs to take.

 Ability to experiment

 With ghost kitchen companies, you can try out different food concepts and virtual brands, without the hefty investment required for dine-in premises.
 Going niche is very common, so while a traditional restaurant might market itself simply as a Chinese restaurant and cover a lot on their menu, that same restaurant could create multiple virtual brands through a ghost kitchen.
 Think of a bao bun brand, a dim sum and a spring rolls brand.
 Each of these brands could operate from the same corner of a ghost kitchen but would have triple the online exposure.